Jere Lehtinen: 1995–2003

 Despite the highs of the previous season, the 1999–2000 campaign was a tough one for Lehtinen.
 He played in only 17 regular season games due to ankle problems, fracturing it early in the season and sidelining for 30 games.
 After he had seemingly recovered from the injury, he returned to the lineup, but was again sidelined after playing just eight games, forcing him out of Dallas' lineup for an additional 35 games.
 However, he returned to help his team in the 2000 playoffs, where the Stars again progressed to the Finals, but were defeated by the New Jersey Devils in six games.

 Lehtinen bounced back to his old form in 2000–01 season, putting up a strong season statistics-wise.
 Although they again made the playoffs, the Stars, however, did not progress go as deep as they had in previous years and were dispatched in the second round by the St. Louis Blues in a four-game sweep.

 In 2001–02, Lehtinen had a stellar season.
 Although the Stars failed to qualify for the 2002 playoffs, Lehtinen managed to score 25 goals, 24 assists and finished first on the team in plus-minus with +27.
 He was again voted to the NHL All-Star Game, but was unable to play due to injury.
 He ranked seventh in Lady Byng Memorial Trophy voting and was again nominated for the Selke Trophy, though he came in short; Michael Peca was honored with the award for second time in his career.

 After an impressive 2001–02, Lehtinen continued his fine form in 2002–03.
 He led the Stars in goals with 31, a new career high, as well as in plus-minus (+39), which ranked fourth in the NHL.
 He also recorded his second career NHL hat-trick, coming against the Los Angeles Kings.
 Moreover, Lehtinen became only the third player in League history to win the Selke Trophy three times, tying Guy Carbonneau for three and just one behind Bob Gainey, who has won it four times.

+2003–2010

-The 2003–04 season, however, was a disappointment to Lehtinen, as injury problems to his knee allowed him to play just 58 games, where he scored 26 points.
+The 2003–04 season, was a disappointment to Lehtinen, as injury problems to his knee allowed him to play just 58 games, where he scored 26 points.
 The Stars were knocked out by the Colorado Avalanche in the first playoff round.

 Before the NHL lockout for the 2004–05 season, the World Cup of Hockey was played.
 Lehtinen once again represented Finland and the Finns met Canada in the final; the latter won the gold with a 3–2 win over Finland.